Mathnerd314/stroscot/docs/Commentary/Checklist.rst

 Checklist
 #########

-This page goes through programming paradigms, principles of language design, and discusses a selection of other programming languages.
+This page goes through programming paradigms, principles of language design, and discusses some design points of quite a few other programming languages.

 Paradigms
 =========